MonoidMusician/blog/sources/implicit_arguments.md

 ## Game plan

-Our first observation comes from a page stolen out of the builtins’ book:
+Our first observation comes from a page stolen out of the builtinsʼ book:

 :::Key_Idea
 Require that user-defined operators are fully applied enough, in order to infer implicits.
 :::

 What does this mean, “enough”?
-We’ll need to do some work to figure it out.
+Weʼll need to do some work to figure it out.

 But what it accomplishes is clear: